Jekman87/rsschool-2019Q1-cv/cv.md

 Video course “Php programming on the Zend Framework.
 Evgeny Popov" I read a book “JavaScript language.
 Ilya Kantor" Started a JavaScript / Front-end course at The Rolling Scopes School

+Education
+BSTU, Organic Technology, Engineer chemist technologist

+English level
+I have A2 level.
+I taught English at school, university and at various online [courses](https://www.englishdom.com).
+Currently I’m working to improve my level of English to B2.